hiasr/vim-zellij-navigator/README.md

 Note: When a new session is started, a pane the first time each direction is pressed.
 This will be fixed in a near release of Zellij when headless mode is available.

+## Version 0.1.0 vs 0.2.0
+Version 0.1.0 makes use of an additional plugin in Neovim to know whether Neovim is currently opened.
+Starting from 0.2.0 the plugin makes use of the `list-clients` command, this currently has no plugin binding so a shell command needs to be launched from the plugin, this introduces some delay.
+If this bothers you, you can continue using 0.1.0 by changing the keybindings to use this version.
+This problem will be gone in the next release when direct plugin bindings for `list-clients` have released.

 ## Installation
 Minimum Zellij version: v0.40.1